-The best Discover travel card is the Discover it Miles card because it offers unlimited 1.5 miles per $1 spent on all purchases.
+The best Discover travel card is the Discover it® Miles because it offers unlimited 1.5 miles per $1 spent on all purchases.
 Discover also matches all miles earned during the first year.
 Discover miles are worth 1 cent in travel each, and cardholders can use their miles to pay for any travel purchase made with the card.
 Cardholders can also book travel accommodations on Discover’s travel portal using miles, with no blackout dates or restrictions.
-Plus, the Discover it Miles card has a $0 annual fee and a $0 foreign transaction fee.
+Plus, Discover it Miles has a $0 annual fee and a 0% foreign transaction fee.

 All Discover cards can be useful for travel.
 That’s because Discover is one of the few issuers to not charge foreign transaction fees on any credit cards.

 Capital One VentureOne and Discover It Miles are good travel rewards cards with no annual fees.
 Both have no airline or hotel restrictions and no blackout dates.
 But there are subtle differences between the two.
 Each card offers reward miles on all of your eligible purchases, but Discover it Miles offers a slightly higher rate, 1.5 miles per $1 spent on all purchases.
 VentureOne gives you 1.25 miles on everything you buy.
 It Miles also has the better 0% purchases APR offer, 0% for 14 months, compared to Venture card’s intro rate of 0% for 12 months.
 Discover It Miles also provides an intro APR of 10.99% for 14 months on balance transfers.… read full answer

 In addition, the It Miles card has a one-time cash back offer that matches all the miles you’ve earned at the end of year first year, so the more you spend, the more rewards you’ll earn.
 VentureOne offers an initial bonus of 20,000 miles for spending $500 in the first 3 months.
 You can also transfer miles to one of 15+ airline rewards programs and get a higher redemption value.